cloudfoundry/summit-hands-on-labs/philadelphia-2019/credentials-in-bosh/README.md

 ## Introduction

-The proliferation of X.509 Certificates by way of mutual TLS inside of Cloud Foundry has increased pressure on operations team to be able to generate, inspect, verify, and rotate or renew credentials in a timely fashion.
+The proliferation of X.509 Certificates by way of mutual TLS inside of Cloud Foundry has increased pressure on operations teams to be able to generate, inspect, verify, and rotate or renew credentials in a timely fashion.
 In this hands-on lab, you will walk through handling credentials and certificate management with both Safe and Credhub.